 Symons’ side still looked shaky at the back but appeared to have ridden their luck when Kari Arnason fluffed two good chances to restore Rotherham’s lead and substitute Matt Derbyshire somehow failed to head home from three yards out just minutes after coming on.
 But the home side did find a third five minutes from time when Pringle’s cross-shot took two wicked deflections off Elsad Zverotic and Nikolay Bodurov on its way past a bemused Bettinelli – and it looked as if the points were safe.

 But Fulham steadfastly refused to give in.
-They levelled in the last minute of normal time when Burn soared to plant a powerful header beyond Adam Collin from McCormack’s left-wing corner and it was little more than their unquestionable spirit merited.
+They levelled in the last minute of normal time when Burn soared to plant a powerful header beyond Rotherham goalkeeper Adam Collin from a corner – and it was exactly what Symons’ spirited side deserved.

 ROTHERHAM UNITED (4-4-2): Collin; Richardson, Skarz, Morgan, Arnason; Green, Frecklington, Taylor (Smallwood 89), Pringle; Revell, Clarke-Harris (Derbyshire 78).
 Subs (not used): Loach, Broadfoot, Swift, Bowery.